teddymarkov/veridens-challenge/README.md

 ### constraints ###
 users.views.LoginView.form_valid is not allowed to have the execution flow changed.
 The authentication must go through the authbackends
+The email field must be required on the new user model.

 ### Guidelines and how to test for success ###